ondrejd/odwp-wc-orderbyvisits/README.md

 ### 0.2.0

+* [x] count how many times were project's detail viewed
-* [ ] add hook for tracking how many time were projects viewed and selled
+* [ ] count how many times were project added to the cart
 * [ ] create documentation for adding custom products sorting in _FE_ catalog
 * [ ] create Czech version of documentation